aimms/how-to/Articles/534/534-dealing-with-the-different-data-types.rst

         </RowMapping>
     </AimmsCSVMapping>

-Note that the order of the elements is the same as the order of identifiers in AIMMS:
+Note that the order of the elements is the same as the order of identifiers in AIMMS.
+The procedure in AIMMS is:

 .. code-block:: aimms